JuliaGNI/GeometricMachineLearning.jl/docs/src/reduced_order_modeling/symplectic_autoencoder.md

 ## Hamiltonian Model Order Reduction

 Hamiltonian PDEs are partial differential equations that, like its ODE counterpart, have a Hamiltonian associated with it.
-An example of this is the **linear wave equation** (see (Buckfink et al, 2023)) with Hamiltonian
+An example of this is the **linear wave equation** (see [buchfink2023symplectic](@cite)) with Hamiltonian

 ```math
 \mathcal{H}(q, p; \mu) := \frac{1}{2}\int_\Omega\mu^2(\partial_\xi{}q(t,\xi;\mu))^2 + p(t,\xi;\mu)^2d\xi.